Skip to main content

 If you're sending from an alias and did not select a reply-to email that is a real inbox, you will not receive responses.

 Why are my emails not sending through Vitally Email Service?
 Your account may have been suspended due to a high hard bounce rate.
-If your bounce rate exceeds 5% over the last 7 days with more than 200 emails sent, SES sending is automatically paused.
+If your bounce rate exceeds 8% over the last 7 days with more than 250 emails sent in that period, SES sending is automatically paused.
 Check your Email settings page for a suspension banner.

 How do I fix my emails not sending due to high bounce rate?
-Clean up your email list by removing invalid addresses and churned users, then contact Vitally Support to request an override.
-The suspension will also lift automatically after 7 days once your bounce rate normalizes.
+Clean up your email list by removing invalid addresses and churned users.
+The suspension will clear automatically once your rolling 7-day hard bounce rate returns to a healthy level.

 Did this answer your question?